rhasspy/piper/README.md

 ![Piper logo](etc/logo.png)

-A fast, local neural text to speech system.
+A fast, local neural text to speech system that is meant to sound good and run reasonably fast on the Raspberry Pi 4.

 ``` sh
 echo 'Welcome to the world of speech synthesis!' | \
   ./piper --model en-us-blizzard_lessac-medium.onnx --output_file welcome.wav
 ```

+Voices are trained with [VITS](https://github.com/jaywalnut310/vits/) and exported to the [onnxruntime](https://onnxruntime.ai/).

 ## Voices

+Our goal is to support Home Assistant and the [Year of Voice](https://www.home-assistant.io/blog/2022/12/20/year-of-voice/).

 Download voices from [the release](https://github.com/rhasspy/piper/releases/tag/v0.0.2).